-Net assets at 31 July 2023 were £99.27M (including £3.385M pension asset) and the South West College has long term debt (PFI contracts of £30.843M).
+Net assets at 31 July 2024 were £97.005M (including £46k unfunded pension liability) and the South West College has long term debt for the PFI contracts of £28.059M.

 Reputation

 South West College has a good reputation locally and nationally and maintaining a quality brand is essential for South West College's success at attracting students and external relationships.